africa-r/africa-r-web/content/authors/admin/_index.md

 enthusiasts to embrace the full potential of R programming, through fostering a collaborative continental network of R gurus, mentors, learners, developers and leaders, to help facilitate individual and collective progress worldwide.

+_❗We would love to help come up with more R User Groups in Africa.
+If you are interested in creating one, please go through [this post](https://africa-r.org/post/rugcreation/), and please [reach out](https://africa-r.org/contact/) if you need more information on how to go about it._